Blog

 ARPU (Average Revenue Per User)

-Your total revenue divided by your total number of users over a specific period.
-It's a high-level view of what each user is worth.
+Total revenue divided by total users over a given period.
+A high-level view of what each user is worth.

 ARPDAU (Average Revenue Per Daily Active User)

-Similar to ARPU, but focuses only on the users who are active on a given day.
+Similar to ARPU but limited to users active on a given day.

-This tells you how well you're monetizing your most engaged users.
-It's a fantastic metric for apps with daily use cases.
+Measures how well you monetize your most engaged users.
+Useful for apps with daily use cases.

 LTV (Lifetime Value)

-A prediction of the total revenue a single user will generate throughout their entire time using your app.
+Predicted total revenue from a single user over their entire time with your app.

-LTV is the north star.
-It tells you how much you can afford to spend to acquire a new user and still be profitable.
+LTV sets your acquisition budget.
+It tells you how much you can spend to win a user and still make money.

 Conversion Rate

-The percentage of users who perform a desired action, like starting a trial, subscribing, or making an in-app purchase.
+Percentage of users who take a desired action, like starting a trial, subscribing, or making an IAP.

-This directly measures how effective your paywalls and offers are.
-A low conversion rate is a clear signal that something needs to be tested.
+Directly measures paywall and offer effectiveness.
+A low conversion rate is a sign something needs testing.

 Common Questions About App Monetization